Information Technology Policy

 Employees, suppliers or other stakeholders who observe any deviations from the guidelines of this Policy may report the fact to the Ethics Channel through the channels below, with the option of anonymity:

 Internally, non-compliance with the guidelines of this Policy gives rise to the application of accountability measures for agents who fail to comply with it, according to the respective severity of the non-compliance, and in accordance with internal regulations

 - Administrators and Employees: Observe and ensure compliance with this Policy and, when necessary, call the Vice Presidency of Consumer Experience for consultation on situations involving conflict with this Policy, or upon the occurrence of situations described herein.

 - Vice-Presidency of Customer Experience: Comply with and enforce the guidelines set forth in this Policy, keep it updated to ensure that any changes to its guidance are incorporated hereto, and clarify doubts regarding its content and application.

 - Internal standards constantly improved and approved by the due levels of authority and made available to all employees.

 VII.
 Concepts and Acronyms

-- Affiliated Companies: Companies in which the Company holds 10% (ten percent) or more of their capital, without, however, having control over them, pursuant to Article 243, Paragraph 1 of the Brazilian Corporation Law.
+- Affiliated Companies: companies in which the Company holds 10% (ten percent) or more of their capital, without, however, controlling them, under the terms of article 243, paragraph 1 of the Brazilian Corporation Law.

 VIII.
 General Provisions